Compliance Frameworks

 Password Hashing

-FusionAuth encrypts the items below using various cryptographic algorithms including bcrypt, PBKDF2, MD5, SHA, and others:
+FusionAuth hashes the items below using various cryptographic algorithms including bcrypt, PBKDF2, MD5, SHA, and others:

-FusionAuth allows custom hashing algorithms to enabled via our Plugin system.
-These are not checked for compliance.
+FusionAuth allows custom password hashing algorithms to be enabled via our plugin system.
+These custom algorithms are not checked for compliance.

 FIPS Compliance

-FusionAuth is in the process of conforming to FIPS.
-This is a work in progress and expected to be completed in 2025.
-This support is dependent on the use of Bouncy Castle’s FIPS compliant library, which will be configurable via a configuration parameter (i.e. in fusionauth.properties, a command-line parameter, or an environment variable).
+This support is provided by Bouncy Castle’s FIPS compliant library, and is configurable via the fusionauth-app.fips.enabled configuration parameter (i.e. in fusionauth.properties, a command-line parameter, or an environment variable).

-Customers must use a FIPS compliant database and search engine version as well.
-FusionAuth does not provide the database or the search engine, so this is the responsibility of the customer to use a FIPS compliant PostgreSQL, MySQL, and OpenSearch version.
+• Customers must use a FIPS compliant database and search engine.
+FusionAuth does not provide the database or the search engine.
+It is your responsibility to use a FIPS compliant version of PostgreSQL, MySQL, and/or OpenSearch.